Skip to main content

 • “The music is the same 5 seconds on repeat.”

-• “Same goes for the prerequisite electronic music, which exists, and is 'was-there-even-music?' kind of dull.”
+• “Same goes for the prerequisite electronic music, which exists, and is 'was there even music?' kind of dull.”

 • graphics

-• “Good visuals, love the art style.”
+• “The visuals are impressive, and I love the art style.”

 • “I can't recommend it just for the aesthetics.”